 If you want you can remove the DXF graphics since it is not essential for the force analysis.
 First we will clear all results and then look at the required driving torque and the required driving power of the motor element.
-Then, we will look at the bearing forces in point 1 and point 2.
+Then, we will look at the bearing forces of element 1 in node 1 and node 2.

-Results>Clear Selection, then select element 3 and activate the items shown below results.
+Results>Clear Selection, then select element 3 and activate the items shown below scaling.